 Teach what you know

-I know lots of things, some may refer this to jack of all trades but really I love learning and I have lots of interests.
-It’s taking me a few months to actually figure this one out but everything happens in due time.
+I know lots of things, some may refer this to jack of all trades but really, I love learning and I have lots of interests.
+It’s taking me a few months to figure this one out but everything happens in due time.
 People have dreams and often are a bit scared to go after them but mostly they don’t know how to make them happen.
 There is a conversation about just getting started but isn’t that just difficult if you don’t know where to begin?
 I thought so, and that is why I created courses around things that I have done, such as building a handmade commerce or writing a book.

 Get started because your time is now

 The biggest challenge of creating a business that feels good is getting started.
-I hear it all the time of what people want to do and they talk about it that eventually this or some day that but the truth is, with this kind of a mindset, it will never happen.
+I hear it all the time of what people want to do and they talk about it that eventually this or someday that but the truth is, with this kind of a mindset, it will never happen.
 If you want to start a business that feels good, even if you are still in a job, start now.
-Start by doing the research around your business by finding out what other people are doing in the field (no don’t copy them) but just see wht their offers (service/products) are, what they are blogging about and find yourself a mentor/coach that can help you move along.
+Start by doing the research around your business by finding out what other people are doing in the field (no don’t copy them) but just see what their offers (service/products) are, what they are blogging about and find yourself a mentor/coach that can help you move along.